th1j5/ouroboros.rocks/content/_index.md

 ---
-title: "The first completely decentralized packet network"
+title: "A completely decentralized packet network"
+date:  2019-06-22
+draft: false
 ---

 Ouroboros is a __peer-to-peer transport network__ built on a new